-- 1. The member has a history of fragility fractures - 2.
-The member has a pre-treatment T-score less than or equal to -2.5 OR member has osteopenia (i.e., pretreatment T-score greater than -2.5 and less than -1) with a high pre-treatment FRAX fracture probability (See Appendix B) and meets ANY of the following criteria: - a.
+- 1. Documentation that the member has a history of fragility fractures - 2.
+Documentation that the member has a pre-treatment T-score less than or equal to -2.5 OR member has osteopenia (i.e., pre-treatment T-score greater than -2.5 and less than -1) with a high pre-treatment FRAX fracture probability (See Appendix B) and meets ANY of the following criteria (documentation provided): - a.
 The member has indicators of higher fracture risk (e.g., advanced age, frailty, glucocorticoid use, very low T-scores [less than or equal to -3.5], or increased fall risk) - b.
-The member has failed prior treatment with or is intolerant to previous injectable osteoporosis therapy (e.g., zoledronic acid [Reclast], denosumab [Prolia])
+The member has failed prior treatment with or is intolerant to previous injectable osteoporosis therapy (e.g., zoledronic acid [Reclast], denosumab [Prolia]) - c.

-c.
 The member has had an oral bisphosphonate trial of at least 1-year duration or there is a contraindication to treatment with an oral bisphosphonate (See Appendix A)